jacob-8/kitbook/packages/kitbook/src/lib/routes/[...file]/mockComponents/Hi.md

+# IGNORE THIS

-This file is just here to be fed to the Main Page for demoing languages.
-You can ignore them here.
+This mock component is just for being fed to the Main Page for demoing i18n.